 Do you think social networks like Youtube and Facebook, can really help an independent musician?

 I think the era of the independent musician becoming a mass appeal star is over.
 I think music itself –which is a very sad situation for me- has become a secondary culture to a couple of generations.
 I have two kids: my daughter is 35, my son is 31.
-Although the music is still an important and primal factor in their lives, it is not as important as the high technology world.
+Although, music is still an important and primal factor in their lives, it is not as important as the high technology world.
 Music in my era was the driving force of culture.
 It isn’t quite important anymore to anyone.
 It’s sad.
-Becoming a real musician and hoping that you are going to be famous or make money or whatever, does not happen in this day and age.
+Becoming a real musician and hoping that you are going to be famous or make money or whatever, does not happen, in this day and age.
 It is almost impossible to garner mass appeal in a world where hi-tech computer programmers and producers who are the star makers are the focus.
 There was a LOT of hard work and playing by the classic artists of my era.
 I don’t know who will replace bands like Led Zeppelin, Deep Purple and Yes and Gentle Giant and how it will happen.
 These artists put in years of practice before they were recognized.
 A lot of kids these days think that they will go on Youtube and it just happens.
 It doesn’t work that way.
 Never did and never will.

 In the ‘70s you could listen to Jethro Tull or Steely Dan on the radio.
 Why today’s radio is so awful?